-Fat transfer vs implants: which is better?
+Fat transfer vs. implants: which is better?

-The answer to this question depends on the amount of fat you have available and your goals.
-Generally speaking, fat transfer has a shorter recovery period and you won’t need to worry about having a foreign object in your body.
+The answer to this question depends on the amount of fat you have available and your specific goals.
+Generally speaking, fat transfer has a shorter recovery period and you won’t need to worry about having a foreign substance in your body.

 Can I use fat from my breasts?

-Most surgeons avoid using the breasts as a donor site because there is often an insufficient amount of fat available to fully achieve desired results.
+Most surgeons avoid using the breasts as a donor site because there is often an insufficient amount of fat available to fully achieve the desired results.
 Some doctors are also concerned about the risk of spreading cancer cells from the breasts to other parts of the body.

 Can fat grafting help give me better cleavage?

 To a certain extent, fat grafts can help improve cleavage.
 The fat would be placed in the area of the cleavage and upper portion of your breasts.
 However, you should know that it can only do so much.
-So, if you have a considerable gap between your breasts, this may not be helpful.
+So if you have a considerable gap between your breasts, this may not be helpful.

 How long does the procedure take?